pyrmont/articles.inqk.net/src/_posts/2022-05-31-podcasts-spring-2022.md

 - [Against the Rules](https://atrpodcast.com/): The third season has focused on experts and it hasn't disappointed.
 Not sure if Michael Lewis will be able to keep it going for a fourth season but my fingers are crossed!

 - [**Astral Codex Ten Podcast**](https://sscpodcast.libsyn.com/website): This is my favourite new podcast.
 Scott Alexander was a must-read blogger for me but with three kids and no commute in 2021, I had to give up his blog.
-After wishing more bloggers would read their posts like Ben Thompson does with Stratechery, I was delighted to discover someone (the pseudonymous Solenoid Entity) records all of Alexander's podcast.
+After wishing more bloggers would read their posts like Ben Thompson does with _Stratechery_, I was delighted to discover someone (the pseudonymous Solenoid Entity) records all of Alexander's podcast.
 The cherry on top is the host's Australian accent.

 - [The Book of Basketball 2.0](https://www.theringer.com/book-of-basketball): This podcast has evolved from an audio companion to Bill Simmons' book of the same name to a place for the Ringer to stick long-form audio projects related to basketball.
 The most recent was Jackie MacMullan's 'Icons Club' and I enjoyed it more than I expected.

 - [Cautionary Tales](http://timharford.com/articles/cautionarytales/): Like a lot of the podcasts from Pushkin Industries, this show has settled into a familiar formula by this point.
 This will sound like a back-handed compliment but it's to host Tim Harford's credit that he nevertheless manages to make each episode compelling.

-- [ClojureStream Podcast](https://clojure.stream): Host Jacek Schae renamed his ClojureScript podcast to the ClojureStream podcast and started interviewing people in the broader Clojure community.
+- [ClojureStream Podcast](https://clojure.stream): Host Jacek Schae renamed his ClojureScript podcast and started interviewing people in the broader Clojure community.
 It's a bit of a hit and miss show and I'm always in two minds about unsubscribing.

 - [**CoRecursive**](https://corecursive.com): My Currently Subscribed list has a lot of programming interview shows but Adam Gordon Bell's is the only one that heavily edits the interviews to trim out all the fat.
 That style isn't for everyone, but I appreciate how tight Bell makes each episode.